Introduction

 - Lower-level groups → 6+ recommended

-- Mega Energy for Sableye
+Shiny Mega Sableye

 📌 Is Mega Sableye Worth Raiding?